yie1d/pydoll/docs/en/features/automation/human-interactions.md

             y_offset=-3   # 3 pixels above center
         )

-        # Vary the offset for each click to appear more human
+        # Currently: Manually vary the offset for each click to appear more human
         for item in await tab.find(class_name="clickable-item", find_all=True):
             offset_x = random.randint(-10, 10)
             offset_y = random.randint(-10, 10)